 Going on a trip together can strengthen relationships by creating shared experiences and establishing quality time away from the distractions of everyday life.
 When you travel together, your shared adventures become a fun topic to reflect on and reminisce about for years.
 The experiences helped to forge a stronger bond because they were the foundation for these future shared memories.

 7. Taking a Trip is Good for Your Physical Health

-Furthermore, almost anywhere you go outside the U.S., you'll do more walking.
-While exploring Africa, Asia, Australia, Eastern Europe, or the UK, you'll trek through sacred sites, natural landscapes, and the world's preeminent architectural marvels.
-All this walking strengthens the heart, prevents high blood pressure, and trims the waistline—these awesome side-effects help make world travel a bucket list priority.
+Almost anywhere you go on vacation, you'll probably walk more than most days.
+Within the States, you'll want to explore the National Parks as much as possible - and you'll want to do it on foot.
+While exploring Europe, the UK, Africa, Asia, New Zealand, or Australia, you'll trek through sacred sites, natural landscapes, and the world's preeminent architectural marvels.
+All this walking strengthens the heart, prevents high blood pressure, and trims the waistline.

 In the end, it's best to travel as much and often as you can because, as Miriam Beard notes, “Travel is more than the seeing of sights; it is a change that goes on, deep and permanent, in the ideas of living.”